rmortal/candidate-compatibility/README.md

 This section outlines how generate the scores output.

 1. Start the application container as described in the build information section.
-2. Download [Postman](https://www.postman.com/) or tool of preferance to generate a GET request.
+2. Download [Postman](https://www.postman.com/) or tool of preferance to generate a POST request.
 3. Set the URL for the POST request to http://localhost:9000/analyze-compatibility.
 4. Within the body of the POST request use the example payload(adjust attribute values as desired).
 Set the body to raw and the type to JSON.
 5. Click Send to view the response.

 ### Postman configuration
 The following links to a Google drive hosted image.

 [Postman example](https://drive.google.com/file/d/1b-vqe2pcsuoHpt4j3Eg1XcSKG6TF8rLp/view?usp=share_link)

 ### Sample payload